-Voting members are divided into the following two (2) categories:
+There are two (2) categories of voting members:

 - i.
-Lifetime Member: Lifetime Members shall be approved by the Board and be a voting member of the Society.
-They shall not pay any fees. - ii.
-Adult Member: Any individual 19 years or over who has applied and been accepted as a Member by the Directors, shall be a voting member of the Society.
+Lifetime Member: A Lifetime Member is approved by the Board and is a voting member of the Society.
+They do not pay any fees. - ii.
+Adult Member: Any individual 19 years or over who has applied and been accepted as a member by the directors, is a voting member of the Society.